KeithDinh/ASP.NET-Social-App/README.md

 Eager loading is the process whereby a query for one type of entity also loads related entities as part of the query

+appsettings.json: store private information (work as env).
+The app will use this file either in dev or prod mode.

 ### EXTENSIONS (API.csproj)

 Nuget VSCode extension: to find and install packages (for Visual Studio, it's already built-in)